Our application can be completed online including:

 New students are required to complete a registration orientation session.
 Online and distance students can request an online orientation session by contacting the Admissions office at 406-268-3700 or by email at firstname.lastname@example.org.

 Learning how to utilize the college's learning management system, Brightspace (D2L), access computer and network resources, and locate other college resources is essential for all students, but especially for students attending classes fully online.
 For this reason, we offer a face to face version for students who are able to visit the campus for a few short hours and an online version for students who are not able to or choose not to attend the training in a face to face environment.
-Essential Start is required and will cover the things mentioned previously and much, much more in short non-credit course.
+Technology Essentials is required and will cover the things mentioned previously and much, much more in short non-credit course.

 Kathy Meier, M. Ed.